k-CIR/cir-wiki/docs/server/install-software/Matlab.md

 You can launch SPM from MATLAB by navigating to the corresponding directory or adding it to your MATLAB path.

 ### Learn More
-For full documentation, tutorials, and support, please visit the official SPM website: 🔗 https://www.fil.ion.ucl.ac.uk/spm/
+For full documentation, tutorials, and support, please visit the [official SPM website](https://www.fil.ion.ucl.ac.uk/spm/).

 ## Workspace Management
 - Save your work frequently